-Review and expand French skills through drills, games, and projects.
-Learn to express yourself in French through dialogues, and power point presentations in French.
+Review and expand French skills through games and dialogue, express yourself through powerpoint presentations in French.
 Enjoy a visit to a restaurant serving authentic French food.

 Spanish I

 Learn beginning Spanish skills through dialogues, games, projects, drills, singing, and a puppet show.
 Become familiar with Spanish and Latin American culture and foods.
 Learn to prepare a Spanish dish and share with others.
 Learn to talk and write about yourself and your interests.